jovanblazek/elitehub-vault/README.md

 - a **read-only GraphQL API** with Elite Dangerous galaxy data (systems, factions, stations, powerplay, conflicts)
 - a **real-time SSE stream** for selected powerplay and faction updates

+> **Stability notice:** EliteHub Vault is currently in the `0.x` release line.
+API structure, schema, and realtime payloads may change at any time between releases.
+If you want to be notified in advance, join the [support server on Discord](https://discord.gg/QR6Vg3J7zf).

 ### Authentication

 EliteHub Vault has a small free tier for GraphQL queries.
 You can call `POST /graphql` without an API key for light usage.